sanger-pathogens/assembly-stats/README.md

 The numbers should be self-explanatory, except maybe lines like `N50 = 1687656, n = 5`.
 The N50 is 1687656, with 50% of the assembly in 5
 sequences.
-A "gap" is any consecutive run of Ns of any length (it is case-insensitive so counts any "n" as well).
-N_count is the total Ns across the entire assembly.
+A "gap" is any consecutive run of Ns (undetermined nucleotide bases) of any length (it is case-insensitive so counts any "n" as well).
+N_count is the total Ns (undetermined nucleotide bases) across the entire assembly.

 ## License
 assembly-stats is free software, licensed under [GPLv3](https://github.com/sanger-pathogens/assembly-stats/blob/master/LICENSE).